 I’ve used WordPress since 2009 and Jetpack since the beginning of May, 2018.
 I love content management.
-As an artist and author, it makes the most sense.
+As an artist and a writer, it makes the most sense.
 However, there are a few things that aren’t obvious.
 I’m still learning a lot about features, especially for the combo of WordPress + Jetpack.
 The point of this article is to show what certain features mean for rest of us, who are not developers or computer scientists.

 Here’s some tips that I’ve learned so far.